daeMOn63/jQuery-plugin-for-Tumblr-API/readme.md

 Current configuration options:

-postsPerPage - int = fairly self explainatory.  return pagination - boolean = turns on/off pagination functionality and UI for pagination.  return currentPage - int = indicates which page will be displayed first.  return loading - HTML as string = accepts any HTML to be displayed while the request is loading via AJAX.  return previousBtn / nextBtn - string = inner HTML for next and prev buttons created for paging if pagination is enabled.  return
+postsPerPage - int = fairly self explainatory.<br>
+pagination - boolean = turns on/off pagination functionality and UI for pagination.<br>
+currentPage - int = indicates which page will be displayed first.<br>
+loading - HTML as string = accepts any HTML to be displayed while the request is loading via AJAX.<br>
+previousBtn / nextBtn - string = inner HTML for next and prev buttons created for paging if pagination is enabled.

 More configuration options will probably be available soon, as well as a more modular design.